synedra/katacoda-scenarios/tiktok/step3.md

 In this step, we will:
 1. Build the react application we'll be working with
 2. Clean up the template
-3. Check the results in a browse3r
+3. Check the results in a browser

 ---